 District leaders and the communities they serve know that schools must offer 21st century learning experiences that prepare students for an ever-changing world.
 But how do they come to agreement on what this means in practice?

-When a community and district co-create a shared portrait of a graduate—describing what students need to ensure their success in college, careers, and life—there is real potential for collaboration and impact.
+When a community and district co-create a shared portrait of a graduate—describing the essential knowledge, skills, literacies, and mindsets students need to become lifelong learners and contributors—there is real potential for collaboration and impact.
 The portrait of a graduate will:

-- Focus the community’s conversation to prepare for, or strengthen ongoing, strategic planning and implementation conversations.
+- Focus the community’s conversation to prepare for, or strengthen ongoing, strategic planning and implementation.

 - Prioritize spending with a clear aim on ensuring student success.